...

-Suffice it to say that this can be uncomfortable, but if you are involved in a family law case where custody of your child is contested, a social study will likely be a part of that process.
-Your social study evaluator is trying to help the judge decide which parent should be named as the primary conservator of your child.
-To help them get a better idea about all the work that went into completing the social study, the evaluator will create a report that synthesizes the collected information.
-Most importantly, the report will contain a recommendation made by the evaluator that names the parent who is best suited in their opinion to care for the child on a primary basis.
+This process can be uncomfortable.
+However, if you are involved in a family law case with contested custody, a social study will likely be part of it.
+Your social study evaluator’s job is to help the judge decide which parent should be named the primary conservator of your child.
+To explain the work involved, the evaluator will create a report.
+This report summarizes the information they collect.
+Most importantly, it includes the evaluator’s recommendation.
+That recommendation names the parent they believe is best suited to care for the child on a primary basis.

 Today’s blog post from the Law Office of Bryan Fagan, PLLC, will focus on this report.
 Suppose your goal is to do everything you can to win the primary conservatorship of your child.
 In that case, you will need to know what a social study evaluator is looking for and how they will communicate those factors to a judge.